Trump hits CNN and NBC, urges 'look at their license': tweet

 Farrow later published the story in the New Yorker magazine.
 NBC News has defended its handling of the story.
 Weinstein has denied ever having nonconsensual sex.

 Comcast Corp, which owns NBC News, declined to comment.
+Following the tweet, a decline in the price of Comcast shares on the Nasdaq extended slightly.

 The U.S. Federal Communications Commission did not immediately comment on the tweet, but in October the FCC’s chairman said the agency does not have authority to revoke broadcast licenses over editorial decisions.